JarekToro/tsed/docs/index.md

 testimonial:
   title: "What is Ts.ED?"
   description: Ts.ED offers a flexible structure with a fast learning curve, specifically designed to improve the developer experience.
 It provides numerous decorators and guidelines to make your code more readable and less error-prone.
-Ts.ED supports various platforms and tools, including Node.js/Bun.js, Express.js/Koa.js/Fastify.js, CLI, and serverless architectures (e.g. AWS).
+Ts.ED supports various platforms and tools, including Node.js/Bun.js, <a class="home-link" href="/docs/configuration/express.html">Express.js</a>/<a class="home-link" href="/docs/configuration/koa.html">Koa.js</a>/<a class="home-link" href="/docs/configuration/fastify.html">Fastify.js</a>, <a class="home-link" href="/docs/command.html">CLI</a>, and [serverless architectures](/docs/platform-serverless.html) (e.g. AWS).

 features:
   - title: Multi-platform